wp-plugins/bp-local-avatars/readme.txt

 BP Local Avatars is a BuddyPress plugin.

-Do you have members on your BuddyPress site who don’t have an Avatar?
+Do you have members on your BuddyPress site who do not have an Avatar?
-And you don’t want to show the generic default avatar?
+And you do not want to show the generic default avatar?
-Or maybe you don’t want each page view to include a lot of calls to gravatar.com to load avatars?
+Or maybe you do not want each page view to include a lot of calls to gravatar.com to load avatars?

-This plugin will create a Gravatar Identicon avatar, thumb and full versions, for any user who does not already have an Avatar, and save it locally.
+* This plugin will create a Gravatar Identicon avatar, thumb and full versions, for any user who does not already have an Avatar, and save it locally.
-Supports user creation, user registration, user login, and Bulk Generation.
+* Supports user creation, user registration, user login, and Bulk Generation.
-Uses the existing BuddyPress avatar directory structure.
+* Uses the existing BuddyPress avatar directory structure.
-Conforms to the defined sizes for BuddyPress thumb and full avatars.
+* Conforms to the defined sizes for BuddyPress thumb and full avatars.
-Users can still upload an avatar via their profile.
+* Users can still upload an avatar via their profile.

-How To Use:
+Usage:

 1. Provides an option in wp-admin under:
-Settings -> Discussion > Default Avatar > BuddyPress Identicon (Generated and Stored Locally) Select and Save.
+Settings -> Discussion > Default Avatar > BuddyPress Identicon (Generated and Stored Locally).

+2. Select and Save.
 Otherwise this plugin will not do anything.

-After saving, you will see a link to 'Bulk Generate' avatars for all users who do not have a local avatar.
+3. After saving, you will see a link to 'Bulk Generate' avatars for all users who do not have a local avatar.
 If a user already has their own Gravatar, it will save it locally.

-2. Will create an avatar and store it locally whenever a new user registers or is created via the Dashboard.

-3. Will create an avatar and store it locally whenever a user logs in - if an Avatar does not already exist.

 For more BuddyPress plugins, please visit http://www.philopress.com/